Westcott Rule Company: iPoint pencil sharpener

 Westcott is also known for its line of iPoint electric pencil sharpeners.
 The original iPoint, the iPoint Evolution, and the iPoint Orbit all won a Good Design Award from the Chicago Athenaeum, Museum of Architecture and Design in the office products category.
-It's one of Acme United's best selling products.
+It is one of Acme United's best selling products.
 In 2013, for example, the sharpener's revenues reached about $11 million.

 Rulers

 Westcott sells rulers in wood, plastic, stainless steel and aluminum.
-Next to regular rulers, the company also manufactures Twist-It flexible rulers that can't be broken and rulers with Microban, an ingredient that inhibits the growth of bacteria.
+Next to regular rulers, the company also manufactures Twist-It flexible rulers that cannot be broken and rulers with Microban, an ingredient that inhibits the growth of bacteria.

 Other

 Other main Westcott products include TrimAir paper trimmers, drafting and measuring tools, erasers, math tools, stencils, and vinyl lettering.

 Competitors

 The major competitor in the cutting category is Fiskars Corporation.
 The major competitor in the measuring category is Helix International Ltd.